njablonski/ExeniaCampaign/README.md

 [Watch the opening crawl!](https://njablonski.github.io/ExeniaCampaign/)

 In the Exenia Campaign, each player controls a Carrier starship with a large complement of classic Star Wars starfighters from the original trilogy and [Legends](https://starwars.fandom.com/wiki/Star_Wars_Legends) stories.
-The campaign plays out over a series of strategic turns, during which players will move their Carriers, sortie their Starfighter Wings, resolve battles with games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/), and attempt to collect enough fuel from Black Sun refineries to safely return to known space.
+The campaign plays out over a series of strategic turns, during which players will move their Carriers, sortie their Starfighter Wings, resolve battles with games of [Star Wars: X-Wing Second Edition](https://www.fantasyflightgames.com/en/products/x-wing-second-edition/), and attempt to collect enough Fuel from Black Sun refineries to safely return to known space.

 The campaign features two factions, the Rebel Alliance and the Galactic Empire, and players will each be part of a two-person team representing one of the factions.